JulianFlesch/hsp/README.md

 pip install dist/hsp-0.1.tar.gz
 ```

+This will also install the required Python dependencies, most importantly the
+packages `selenium` and `bs4` for web automation and scraping.

+## External dependencies

+This package also requires an installation of Chrome/Chromium or Firefox and geckodriver available in PATH.

 # Course Status

 By checking on the status of a course, it can be determined if it is bookable.